 Japan's ODA evaluations are primarily conducted by MOFA and the Japan International Cooperation Agency (JICA)1.
 To conduct ODA evaluations efficiently, MOFA and JICA divide roles by drawing a line between the evaluation targets of each organization.
 ODA evaluations conducted by MOFA consist of ODA evaluation based on the Order for the Organization of MOFA, etc. and policy evaluation based on the Government Policy Evaluations Act.
 The two types of evaluations are conducted under different implementation structures and procedures.
-Types of ODA evaluation based on the Order for the Organization of MOFA evaluation based on the Order for the Order Structures and procedures.
+Types of ODA evaluation based on the Order for the Organization of MOFA are described below.